martinweihrauch/cryptomator.net/OVERVIEW.md

 ## 3. How Encryption Works

-Cryptomator employs a multi-layered encryption strategy:
+Uvf employs a multi-layered encryption strategy:

 *   **File Content Encryption:** The actual data within each file is encrypted using strong symmetric encryption.
 *   **Filename Encryption:** The names of files and directories are encrypted using a different authenticated encryption scheme.
-*   **Directory Structure Obfuscation:** Instead of storing encrypted directory names directly, Cryptomator uses a hashing mechanism based on unique Directory IDs to create the physical paths where encrypted files are stored.
+*   **Directory Structure Obfuscation:** Instead of storing encrypted directory names directly, Uvf uses a hashing mechanism based on unique Directory IDs to create the physical paths where encrypted files are stored.

 ### 3.1 File Content Encryption